Surgical Site Infections

 Your skin is a natural barrier against infection.
 Even with many precautions and protocols

 to an infection.
-Doctors call these infections surgical site infections (SSIs) because
+Healthcare providers call these infections surgical site infections

-they occur on the part of the body where the surgery took place.
-If you have surgery,
+(SSIs) because they occur on the part of the body where the surgery took place.
+If

-the chances of developing an SSI are about 1% to 5%.
+you have surgery, the chances of developing an SSI are about 2% to 4%.